Google launches Be Internet Awesome kits and $1,000 grants to help parents teach kids about internet safety

-Google is teaming up with the National PTA, the U.S. non-profit parent-teacher association, to launch a new program designed to teach parents how to educate their kids on various facets of online safety.
+Google is teaming up with the National PTA, the U.S. nonprofit parent-teacher association, to launch a new program designed to teach parents how to educate their kids on various facets of online safety.

-The internet giant has created an all-in-one kit, constituting a Google Pixelbook, a presentation covering topics across the online safety and “digital citizenship” spectrum, among other related tools such as banners and posters.
+The internet giant has created an all-in-one kit, constituting a Google Pixelbook, a presentation covering topics across the online safety and “digital citizenship” spectrum, and other related tools such as banners and posters.
 The kit is available in both English and Spanish.

 The program represents part of Google’s broader Be Internet Awesome initiative, which launched last year alongside a web-based game designed to teach kids the fundamentals of internet safety.